KSP-ModularManagement/MM-FORNEEDS-ProofOfConcept/README.md

 # Module Manager `:FOR[]:NEEDS[]` Proof of Concept

-This is a Proof of Concept for using `:FOR[]:NEEDS[]` while patching third-parties add'ons for features introduced by one Add'On (and that not rarely depends of a third one).
+This is a Proof of Concept for using `:FOR[]:NEEDS[]` while patching third-parties add'ons for features introduced by one Add'On (and that not rarely depends on a third one).

 ## Introduction